 - Use a pencil writing tool…

-More Writing Tools that You Might Like
+More Writing Tools that I Recommend for Kids

 - Training Pencil Grips – this may work well for kids who are having trouble keeping the middle finger resting as a balancing finger or who have difficulty writing for an age-appropriate amount of time.